 We are leveraging the Cisco networking Academy curriculum and an innovative ecosystem to offer this "train to hire” IT inclusive Academy program specifically targeting people with disabilities.This innovative program is develops the employable skills for in-demand entry IT roles in less than a year.

-The foundational technical training program is 20 weeks in duration.
-It is led by an experienced and certified instructor with assistance from a teacher's assistant experienced in assisting special learners.
-Candidates will be trained in networking technology and introduced to a number of in-demand IT focus areas.
-We built the program to achieve certification by Cisco Systems as either a Cisco Certified Technician (CCT).
+The foundational Cisco certification and technical training program is 20 weeks in duration.
+It is led by an experienced and certified instructor with assistance from a in-class teacher's assistant experienced in the IT education of special learners.
+Candidates will be trained in information systems, networking technology, and introduced to a number of in-demand IT focus areas.
+We built the program to achieve certification by Cisco Systems as a Cisco Certified Technician (CCT).
 This certification is globally portable and enables our graduates to be job-ready.

 Our innovative Faith Pathways enrichment program will expand our candidate's Faith, within the Church to raise their capacity to know, love and serve the Lord.
 The Faith Pathways program will have a foundational track for students that require foundational religious education and an enrichment track for those that have already achieved full Sacramental participation in the Catholic Church.
 Both the foundational and enrichment programs will be delivered by skilled catechists.
 The Faith Pathways curriculum and content is being developed in partnership with the Archdiocese of Detroit, the National Catholic Partnership on Disability (NCPD) and the National Catholic Education Association (NCEA).

 The St. Andrew Academy will also include integrated ready-for-work training for our candidates to succeed in the work environment.
 The ready-for-work program is being led by job coaches and guest speakers to enable our candidates to present their best self to their employers and in their workplace.